 Yekaterinburg, the capital of the Sverdlovsk region, is the fifth city of the Russian Federation.
 Situated on the east side of the Urals it would geographically be an Asian city, but the city considers itself as European.

 Life and works

 Young Sergey only had some three years of schooling.
 He became the blacksmith of the community

 In 1951 he married Lydia Kharitonovna and the couple settled in the house of Sergey's grandfather,

-this, and the next picture from the website English Russia
+this picture and the next one from website English Russia

 (no indication of its author)

 Kirillov did his job of blacksmith during daytime and in the evening he created the decorations, occasionally working until midnight.
 He would rise early, usually at four in the morning, to continue his creative activities.

 An inscription on the roof says "Work started in 1954 and was completed in 1967 on the eve of the 50th anniversary of the Great October Socialist Revolution!"